 Speaking from a prepared text, the Prime Minister began in a subdued voice, expressing her thanks for the invitation and praising the college and its staff and students for what they have made of Loyola, a centre of learning not only for the State, but also for the nation and of the world at large.
 Departing from the text, she threw challenges to educators to make education a useful and relevant tool for effecting the much needed changes in society to create a just social order.
 She added personal touch to her speech with comments about herself, her method of work, her friendship with eminent Jesuits, like Rev. Fr.
 Jerome D'Souza, S.J., and Rev. Fr.
 Theo Mathias, S.J., her interest in co-education and her determination to work for the betterment of the weaker sections of the society.
 From start to finish, the programme went without a hitch and it was felt that the hour and ten minutes the Prime Minister spent in the Loyola Campus passed all too soon leaving but a distilled memory of that grand historic moment.

-If the first day was formal and awe-inspiring, the second day's programme with our Old Boys was homely and refreshingly informal.
+If the first day was formal and awe-inspiring, the second day's programme with the alumni was homely and refreshingly informal.
 After tea the Old Boys met in Bertram Hall (a hall so familiar to them that it was often mentioned in their speeches) to hear some of our eminent former students exchange memories of Loyola days in an atmosphere of friendly give and take.
 Presiding over the meeting was Justice T. Ramaprasada Rao, an Old Boy.
 The first part of the evening's programme was given over to the Kuchipudi of the Kalashetra troupe.
 The artistic beauty and grace of the dance and fascinating performance of this dance-drama raised the tone of the cultural evening.
 The spontaneous burst of applause from the audience at curtain time indicated how well the dance-drama was received by all.
 A short orchestral interlude was provided by our students as a prelude to the entertainment hat followed on stage.